-Group Life cover pays out a lump sum to an employee’s partner and/or their dependants’ as a pension benefit in the event of their death.
+Group Life cover pays out a lump sum and/or a pension benefit to an employee’s partner and/or their dependants’ in the event of their death.

-For more information on how the policy works, please refer to the Group Life Technical Guide.
+For more information on how the policy works, please refer to the Group Life technical guide (PDF 687KB).

 - Our flexible options will help meet your needs and budget.

-- You decide the level of benefits provided, for example you could set a higher level of cover for Directors or senior staff, based on a lump sum or a fixed multiple of the employee’s salary.
+- You decide the level of benefits provided, for example you could set a higher level of cover for Directors or senior staff, based on a fixed amount or a multiple of salary.

-- If you decide to include dependants or children’s pension to the Group Life policy, it will mean that they will receive a pension, based on the employee’s existing pension or salary.
+- If you decide to include dependants or children’s pension to the Group Life policy, it will mean that they will receive a pension, based on a percentage of the employee’s existing pension or salary.

 - We’ll pay the agreed sum to the scheme’s Trustees in the event of a death.